adenisthebestaslan/Pyth-M30/README.md

-today- work on sprite counter and start the creation of sound chanels
+.today- work on sound
+.